Cigna/ibis/README.md

 ## Running unit tests
 To ensure that IBIS can be automatically deployed, has consistency and reliability, unit tests are a must.
 The development team follows TDD practices.
-Unit tests are supposed to run under 10 - 15 seconds.
-To run unit tests, use the following:
+To run unit tests, run the following:

 ```